pdf-association/PDF-RichMedia-Annotations/RichMedia Annotation - explained.md

 It is recommended that file specification dictionaries include the following entries:

 -   **EF**
     Required for all file specification dictionaries.
 Must be an indirect reference to an embedded file stream.
+Both **F** and **UF** should be present as recommended in ISO 32000-2:2020 Table 43, **EF** key description.

 -   **F**
     It is recommended that the **F** entry is the same as the filename of the embedded file stream.